Menditect/documentation/docs/mta/test-case.md

 Only when choosing *from database*, MTA will generate "Create object" teststeps for associations as well.
 :::

-- Navigate to "Mendix Model" after opening a [Test Configuration](test-configuration).
+- Navigate to "Microflows" after opening a [Test Configuration](test-configuration).
 - Select the microflow(s) to generate a Test Case for.
 - Choose to either generate a Test Case with random data, or from database.
 - When choosing from database, select the [application instance](application-instance).